 The damage may result from a medical condition, such as high blood pressure or diabetes.
 Doctors prescribe medications to manage these conditions and slow the rate of kidney disease.

-An injury to the foot or ankle could cause swelling in the ankle and lower leg.
-One of the most common injuries in this area is a sprained ankle.
+An injury to the foot or ankle could cause swelling in the foot, ankle, or lower leg.
+A common injury in this area is a sprained ankle.

 A sprained ankle can cause pain and limited mobility.